Office: ASBN 401C

 Office: ASBN 401G

-Dr. Russ Hodges is an Associate Professor in the doctoral program.
+Dr. Russ Hodges is an Associate Professor in the Doctoral Program in Developmental Education.
 He currently teaches undergraduate, master’s and doctoral-level courses in Developmental and Adult Education.
 Dr. Hodges earned his Doctorate of Education, specializing in Developmental Education, from Grambling State University in Louisiana.
 He is a past president of the College Reading and Learning Association (CRLA) and currently serves as chair of the Council of Learning Assistance and Developmental Education Associations (CLADEA).
 Russ has won numerous awards for his service and scholarship including being named CLADEA Fellow in 2009.
 His current research focuses on postsecondary student success, demographic changes in higher education, and interventions for students with AD/HD.

 Office: ASBN 401B

-Dr. Jodi Patrick Holschuh is an Associate Professor in the Department of Curriculum and Instruction and graduate coordinator of the Master’s and Certificate programs in Developmental Education.
+Dr. Jodi Patrick Holschuh is a Professor in the Department of Curriculum and Instruction and the Director of the Doctoral Program in Developmental Education.
 Dr. Holschuh received her Ph.D. in Reading Education from the University of Georgia.
 She teaches undergraduate and graduate courses in Reading and Developmental Education.
 Her research interests include students’ beliefs about learning, making the transition from high school to college learning, strategies for academic success, word learning, and motivation.

 Office: Flowers Hall 134